parth45/Aerospace.jl/Home.md

 # Purpose
-This package provides tools commonly used for the modeling and simulation of vehicles.
+This package provides commonly used constants and functions for the modeling and simulation of aerospace vehicles.
+The work contained in this package is based on the book by Peter H. Zipfel "Modeling and Simulation of Aerospace Vehicle Dynamics".